UniversityofCambridgeMuseums/research-hub/_collections/herbarium.md

 <h3>Current research projects</h3>

-Current projects include (but at not limited to):
+Current projects include (but are not limited to):

 •	Butterflies through Time: using wildlife of the past to guide conservation of the future, Esmee Fairbairn funding, led by the University Museum of Zoology and Department of Zoology, 2019-2022
 •	Genetic loss in UK flora over the past 200 years, after successful pilot project with an MPhil student in the Department of Plant Sciences 2018-19, NERC grant submitted, led by University of Edinburgh